 Adam Traum teaches guitar at his Sonoma office or can come to you if you are within 15 miles of Sonoma.
 He will build a program based on your learning needs and helps to fulfill your musical goals.
 All levels and ages are welcome.
 Traum is well versed in many styles and his experience with acoustic and electric guitar makes him a well rounded teacher.
 He can also teach basic mandolin and ukulele classes as well.
-Skype and Facetime lessons are also an option for those who live out of the Bay Area.
+Skype, Zoom and Facetime lessons are also an option for those who live out of the Bay Area.

 Lessons are $35 per half hour and and $65 per hour.
 Group rates vary.
 He is also available for workshops, camps and lessons on Skype or similar interfaces..
 Check out some of his instructional videos on Homespun Music Instruction for guitar, mandolin and ukulele.